 In 2015, everything changed.
 I landed a PRN role as a rehab liaison at a local hospital, and a coworker approached me to start a website to help new grads succeed.
 Despite having minimal writing experience, I found I loved it…and I even got to use my graphic design background!
 I started landing freelance writing assignments while we built our blog, and suddenly I was a “writer!”
 Imagine that!
 As our blog for new PTs gained readership, people kept reaching out to ask me how they, too, could transition out of patient care.

-I realized there was a need for resources and blueprints for those of us who wanted to do something else with our careers, so I launched The Non-Clinical PT in October 2017.
+I realized there was a huge need for resources and guidance for rehab professionals who wanted to move into non-clinical careers, so I launched The Non-Clinical PT in October 2017.

 I’m honored and absolutely thrilled to help lead physical, occupational, and speech therapy professionals in our quest to move beyond the world of direct patient care.
 This truly is my dream job, and I consider it my calling to help others who feel compelled to try something new.

 Rehab professionals have the experience, insight, passion, training, and enthusiasm to make healthcare better for everyone.

-Learn more by exploring this article in Shoutout SoCal or by checking out these fantastic podcasts, all of which have been kind enough to host me as a guest. 🙂
+Check out the following podcasts, all of which have been kind enough to host me as a guest.